 European countries such as Hungary, Poland, Turkey and Spain are popular destinations for low-cost teeth implants close to the UK.
 There is also the option to combine the trip with a holiday in more exotic locations in Southeast Asia or South America.

 Even taking into account the price of flights and accommodation, these trips can easily work out cheaper than the cost of dental implants alone back home.
-If you need full mouth implants or have several missing teeth, the savings from getting treatment abroad will multiply.

 You might worry that lower teeth implant prices mean lower standards, but in fact the opposite is often true.
-In destinations that have become popular for dental tourism, dentists have invested heavily in modern, state-of-the art equipment.

 There is also a much stronger emphasis on good service and making the experience comfortable and enjoyable.
 Some clinics go as far as to provide patients with a luxury spa experience during their stay.